docusign/docusign-esign-java-client/README.md

 }
 ```

-To send a signature request from a Template using username/password:
+To send a signature request from a Template using service integration:

 ```java
 import com.docusign.esign.api.*;